It’s 3 pm. The afternoon lull has well and truly set in. And you still haven’t finished that report due for midday.

 We all know the basics: break up your day, reduce big tasks to small, take regular breaks from work and hold yourself to deadlines.

 The biggest weapon in your time management arsenal is, simply, making the effort to pre-plan your days.
 Says Jessica Greenwalt of Pixelkeet: “The productivity trick I've used that has made the biggest impact on my life is using lists.
 I've been using Google Calendar as my daily checklist.
 I fill up to eight hours of each work day on my Google Calendar with tasks, blocking off a minimum of 30 minutes for each one.

 “Placing tasks on my calendar gives me a visual for what my day will be like and gives me concrete goals to accomplish.
 Limiting myself to eight hours of calendar time per day also forces me to focus on completing the most important tasks first.”

 If you like a more colourful timetable in a specific app, there are plenty of options out there.
 Class Timetable, designed primarily for students but good for professionals too, can cover all your bases.

 There are also apps out there to help you save your valuable time when transcribing text.
 These apps help to convert your audio file into text, this is a great way to save time when writing essays!

 Got a bunch of stuff to get done?
 The first step to juggling tasks is make a list of them.
 The sense of satisfaction you get from working your way down a list beats mindless, forgetful job bouncing by a mile.

-A well-known, tried and tested app, Wunderlist is the share port of call for those in need of optimised list-making.
-This app allows you to share your lists with collaborators and set customisable reminders/due dates.
-What’s more, you can access your to-dos from pretty much anywhere, whether it be tablet, phone, desktop or watch.
+A well-known tried and tested app, Wunderlist is the share port of call for those in need of optimised list-making.
+This app allowed you to share your lists with collaborators and set customisable reminders/due dates, however, unfortunately, it recently been shut down.
+But, not to worry!
+Check out this guide for the top 11 alternatives to Wunderlist.

 Break it up